ManishPatidar806/Tijori/Readme.md

 ![Sequence Diagram](Resources/SequenceDiagram.png)

-1. User interacts with the Flutter app UI.
+1. User opens the Flutter app.
+2. The app reads the latest SMS messages.
+3. The SMS Parser checks for bank transaction patterns in the messages.
+4. If a transaction is found, the app extracts transaction details (amount, date, merchant).
-2. The app sends a POST request to the backend API.
+5. The app sends a POST request with transaction data to the backend API.
-3. The backend processes the request and stores the expense in the database.
+6. The backend validates and sanitizes the data, then stores the transaction in the SQL database.
-4. The backend responds with a success or error message.
+7. The backend computes the updated spending summary.
+8. If a spending goal threshold is crossed, a notification is sent via Firebase.
-5. The app updates the UI accordingly.
+9. The app updates the dashboard with the new data.

 ---